knetikmedia/knetikcloud-objc-client/docs/JSAPIUsersInventoryApi.md

 [apiConfig setAccessToken:@"YOUR_ACCESS_TOKEN"];

-NSNumber* userId = @56; // The id of the inventory owner or 'me' for the logged in user NSNumber* _id = @56; // The id of the user inventory
+NSString* userId = @"userId_example"; // The id of the inventory owner or 'me' for the logged in user NSNumber* _id = @56; // The id of the user inventory

 JSAPIUsersInventoryApi*apiInstance = [[JSAPIUsersInventoryApi alloc] init];